Mr-Victor16/Mr-Victor16/README.md

 ### Hi there 👋
-:information_desk_person: Hi, I'm Cezary!
+:information_desk_person: I'm Cezary!
 I hold a degree in Computer Science with a specialization in Mobile Computer Systems.

 :computer: I’m currently focused on learning backend technologies and working with databases.
 I’m also building a portfolio on GitHub to showcase projects I’m developing as part of my learning journey and skill-building.